valueflows/resource/README.md

 This is the first draft of the README for the resource section of the valueflows vocabulary.
 We will have a lot more to say about Resources and ResourceTypes, both on their own, and also how they behave in Processes and Exchanges, because different ResourceTypes behave very differently.
+We are discussing some of those differences in [this issue](https://github.com/valueflows/resource/issues/4).